BigData2025-Rev/BigData/Python2.md

 ```Python
 states = [' Alabama ', 'Georgia!', 'Georgia', 'georgia', 'FlOrIda','south carolina##', 'West virginia?']
 ```
 Anyone who has ever worked with user-submitted survey data has seen messy results like these.
 Lots of things need to happen to make this list of strings uniform and ready for analysis: stripping whitespace, removing punctuation symbols, and standardizing on proper capitalization.
-One way to do this is to use built-in string methods along with the re standard library module for regular expressions:
+One way to do this is to use built-in string methods along with the re standard library for regular expressions:
 ```Python
 import re
 def clean_strings(strings):